microsoft/powerapps-tools/Apps/release-planner/overview.md

 1. Open the update form for the Release Wave you are interested in.

-2. Select “Generate Document” tab.
+2. Select the “Generate Document” tab.

-3. In “Release Plan Applications” sub grid select the applications, details of which must be included into the .doc file.
+3. In “Release Plan Applications” sub-grid select the applications, details of which must be included in the .doc file.

-4. Select “Generate Document”, and then select one of the two options:
+4. Select “Generate Document” and then select one of the two options:

     - “All Features”: the generated .doc file will include details about all features associated with the selected applications.
 If no application is